csbridge/csbridge2020/templates/en/resources/general-info.md

 This is when you'll be able to ask for individual help on your code.

-- If you need help, you'll join the Office Hours Nook community and Section Leaders will be there to answer your questions.
+- If you need help, you'll join the Office Hours Nooks community and Section Leaders will be there to answer your questions.
 - You may have to wait in the Nook community until a Section Leader is free to help you.
 - If you don't have questions, this is the time that you'll spend working on your assignments.